Hotshot trucking is a type of trucking that specializes in the delivery of time-sensitive, small to medium-sized loads.

-Although a CDL is not always required for hotshot trucking, it is strongly advised.
-A CDL is necessary if your trailer’s gross vehicle weight rating (GVWR) is 10,001 pounds or more, and the truck and hotshot trailer’s total weight is 26,001 pounds or more.
+Although a CDL is not always required for hotshot carriers, it is strongly advised.
+A CDL is necessary if your trailer’s gross vehicle weight rating (GVWR) is 10,001 pounds or more, and the truck and hot shot trailer’s total weight is 26,001 pounds or more.

 A Class A CDL is available through your state, sometimes known as the “universal” CDL.
 Begin by reading the CDL handbook.
 Following that, you must obtain a commercial learner’s permit (CLP), enroll in a CDL program, pass a knowledge exam, and pass a driving test.

 There are some general requirements that all hotshot trucking loads driver must meet.